brunk23/code-challenges/SML/README.md

 SML

-This is the SML (Simpltron Machine Language) simulator and compiler that I have created.
+This is the SML (Simpletron Machine Language) simulator and compiler that I have created.
 It is based on the model suggested by Deital and Deital in their book.
 I have made some extensions to the language and might make more.